Director of Advocacy

 A successful candidate must be a member of the Ohio Bar or be able to obtain admission upon motion or temporary certification, have at least seven years of litigation and trial experience, possess excellent legal, administrative and communication skills, and work well in a collaborative environment.
 The candidate must demonstrate a strong commitment to diversity, inclusion, racial equity, and justice for disadvantaged individuals and communities.
 Experience in legal services, federal litigation, diversity and inclusion initiatives, and working with community groups is highly preferred.
 LAWO’s main office is in Toledo but we will consider applicants who live or will relocate anywhere within our service area.

-Please visit https://www.lawolaw.org/careers-with-lawo/ to submit your application with a resume, cover letter, references, and writing sample.
+Please visit https://www.lawolaw.org/careers-with-lawo/ to submit your application with a resume, cover letter, references, and writing sample by February 11, 2022.
 Position will remain open until filled.